ktor-doc-jp/ktor-doc-jp/pages/servers/configuration.md

 permalink: /servers/configuration.html
 ---

-Ktor uses kotlin lambdas for configuring the application and when using embeddedServer.
+Ktor uses Kotlin lambdas to configure the application and when using embeddedServer.

-And uses [HOCON (Human-Optimized Config Object Notation)](https://github.com/lightbend/config/blob/master/HOCON.md) format for its configuration file.
+It uses [HOCON (Human-Optimized Config Object Notation)](https://github.com/lightbend/config/blob/master/HOCON.md) format for the configuration file.
-This format is similar to JSON, but optimized for being read and written by humans.
-And supports things like environment variable substitution.
+This format is similar to JSON, but it is optimized to be read and written by humans.
+It supports things like environment variable substitution.

 **Table of contents:**